renielDev/toy-commission-fees/README.md

 ## Running test cases

 1. On the root directory of the project, run `npm run test`
-2. It should pass all the test cases for the necessary for the App's Requirements.
+2. It should pass all the test cases necessary for the App's Requirements.